Small Camper Remodel Tips, Ideas, & Makeover Cost

 Image Source: allthingswithpurpose.com

-For the RV coach, the owners used a long hair Minky fabric that’s fluffy, I liked the concept of having it for the winter, so it was almost like having a soft blanket for the cover.
-The RV owner used a great water-resistant fabric that is easy to clean for the dinette.
+For the RV coach, the owners used a fluffy, long-hair Minky fabric.
+I liked the concept of having it for the winter, so it was almost like having a soft blanket for the cover.
+The RV owner also used a great, water-resistant, and easy-to-clean fabric for the dinette.

 8. Decorate Your Small Camper in a Cozy Practical Way

-One of the most fundamental things you can upgrade in your RV is the decorations.
+The decorations are one of the most fundamental things you can upgrade in your RV.
 Changing out simple things such as window curtains and bedding can improve the general appearance of your space.
 Even if you don’t want to paint your RV, merely decorating it will make it look more like a home.

 Image Source: thediydreamer.com

-You can add some comfy throw pillows, blankets, or faux greenery to your home.
-Besides, look for high-performance fabrics that are easy to wipe down or machine wash, and consider making your accent pillows.
+Add some comfy throw pillows, blankets, or faux greenery to your home.
+Look for high-performance fabrics that are easy to wipe down or machine wash, and consider making your accent pillows.

 9. Add a Backsplash